parryc/thevoid/templates/leflan/language_lithuanian.md

 : Koks yra tavo brolis? - Mano brolis yra linksmas

 ko - of what
-: requires GEN
+: Requires GEN
 : Also used when asking a negative question - _Ko nėra...?_

 kok - which
 : When _kok_ is paired with a noun, it acts like an adjective, matching the noun in case, gender, and number : Kokiomis kalbomis tu kalbi? - Which languages do you speak?
-: kalbomis is in INST
+: kalbomis is in INS

 kur - where
 : Unless a preposition is used, the question word is first: _Iš kur tu esi..._?